 You may desperately need some help with money problems.
 A better course of action would be to contact one of the many debt charities for help.
 They can help you to resolve your difficult financial situation.

 You may turn to logbook loans because you don’t think you can get a regular personal loan.
 Maybe you need a personal loan for the unemployed, or perhaps you have bad credit.
-At Personal Loans Now, we have access to Monevo’s lenders panel consisting of a huge range of lenders, some of whom specialise in providing loans to those in unique circumstances.
-Give it a try, apply today and you may find that you don’t need a logbook loan after all.
+At Personal Loans Now, we have access to Monevo’s lenders panel consisting of a huge range of FCA-authorised lenders, some of whom specialise in providing loans to those in unique circumstances.
+Give it a try, apply today even with bad credit and get an instant decision!
+With same day payout loans of up to £25,000*, you may find that you don’t need a logbook loan after all.